-Exterior Shower/Wash Station -Typical View
+Exterior Shower/Wash Station (Located in backwall exterior service center) -Typical View

 TOILET

 The toilet in your motor home is very similar to the household type, except that it is designed to use only a small amount of water per flush.
 It uses a high velocity jet of water, producing a swirl effect, to efficiently cleanse the bowl.